LivelyDismay/tempus-maledictum/faq.md

 ---

+#### When I close my game, I get strange behavior with my mouse.
+I can't click on other windows.
+What's up with that?

+I have no idea.
+Apparently it's something to do with MO2, since this isnt list-specific.
+Good news, though: there's an easy fix. `Ctrl`+`Alt`+`Delete` and then just cancel out of it.
+Fixes it right away.

+---

 #### How do I change my FOV?

 `Left Shift + Home` opens the Improved Camera GUI.
 Navigate through the menus and adjust things to your liking.
 I would recommend saving your changes to a new profile.
 Easier that way.